francescoo22/masters-thesis/chapters/2-Background.typ

 // TODO: use different words (this is just copy pasted)

-Viper @MuellerSchwerhoffSummers16 (Verification Infrastructure for Permission-based Reasoning) is a language and suite of tools, providing an architecture on which new verification tools and prototypes can be developed simply and quickly.
+Viper @Viper @ViperWebSite (Verification Infrastructure for Permission-based Reasoning) is a language and suite of tools, providing an architecture on which new verification tools and prototypes can be developed simply and quickly.
 Viper is being developed at ETH Zurich in close collaboration with the team of Alex Summers at UBC.

 Viper comprises a novel intermediate verification language, also named Viper, and automatic verifiers for the language, as well as example front-end tools.
 The Viper toolset can be used to implement verification techniques for front-end programming languages via translations into the Viper language.